Kathryn Hamm

 Kathryn Elizabeth Hamm (born June 2, 1969) is an American author and businesswoman who has served as the chief operating officer of The Cook Political Report with Amy Walter since 2021.

 Prior to joining Cook, Hamm had a successful career in the wedding industry.
 She was the publisher of GayWeddings until its acquisition by WeddingWire in 2015.
 She also co-authored The New Art of Capturing Love (2014), a photographic guide to same-sex weddings.

 Early life and education

 Hamm was born and raised in Dallas, Texas.
-After graduating from Greenhill School in Addison, Texas, Hamm attended Princeton University where, as a freshman, she was the leading seasonal scorer for the University women's soccer team.
-She graduated from Princeton with a Bachelor of Arts (A.B.) in Psychology and then received a Master of Social Work (M.S.W.) from Catholic University.
+After graduating from Greenhill School in Addison, Texas, Hamm attended Princeton University where, as a freshman, she was the leading seasonal scorer for the university women's soccer team.
+She graduated from Princeton with a Bachelor of Arts (B.A.) in psychology and then received a Master of Social Work (M.S.W.) from Catholic University.
 She also served as an educator and school administrator in the Washington, D.C. area.